aldebaran/qibuild/doc/source/hacking/contrib/specs/handling_host_build_for_cross_compilation.rst

 qiBuild and CMake current state
 -------------------------------

-Currently, to cross-compile a project that depends on some _host_-tools, you must run something like:
+Currently, to cross-compile a project that depends on some *host-tools*, you must run something like:

 .. code-block: console